textileio/community/docs/powergate/offline.md

 - It generates a CAR file of this UnixFS batch.
 - It calculates the PieceCid and PieceSize of the CAR file.

-Let's see some generated files in current folder:
+Let's see some generated files in the current folder:
 ```bash
 $ ls
 foo  myfoo.car  myfoo.car.manifest